jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ## Chapter 1—Presents Under the Tree

 We have a long history of competing against each other.
 Numberless wars, raids, and conquests showcase that well enough.
-Even today, in our relative peace and prosperity, people commonly vote their self-interests while often becoming confrontational when others do the same.
+Even today, in our relative peace and prosperity, people commonly vote their self-interests yet still often become confrontational when others do the same.

 To better solve our problems, we need to update our identity and mindsets to accept the primacy of our technological identity.
 Only then will we harness natural laws that empower us to grow and harvest from a vibrant technological ecosystem.
-Only then we will together confront our true enemy.
+Only then can we together confront our true enemy.

 Who is our true enemy?

-With so many ideologies and beliefs in our minds, it will take some doing to understand that question.
-I'd like to start that long journey by telling you a short story about one of my most memorable claims.
+It surrounds us every day.
+Even right now, it causes you worry and concern, yet with so many ideologies and beliefs in our minds, it will take some doing to appreciate its power over all creatures.
+I'd like to start that long journey by telling you a short story about how important new technology is to us.
+It's one of my most memorable claims.

 It came in one cold December afternoon, a few days before Christmas.